-- " The outstanding receivable principal amounts which are more than ¥10 million are not in the pool because of the eligibility criteria. - " The proportion of Bentley and Lamborghini vehicles in the pool is slightly lower. - " The proportion of receivables originated in 2019 and 2020 is higher.
+- " The outstanding receivable principal amounts which are more than ¥10 million are not in the pool because of the eligibility criteria. - " The proportion of Bentley and Lamborghini vehicles in the pool is slightly lower. - " The proportion of receivables originated in 2020 and 2021 is higher.

-The underlying assets were audited by an accounting firm to verify the existence and eligibility of the assets before entrustment.
+The underlying assets will be audited by an accounting firm to verify the existence and eligibility of the assets before entrustment.

-Characteristics of underlying assets as of 10 February 2021
+Characteristics of underlying assets as of 10 February 2022